How is the minimum wage set and what is it for?

 The importance of the minimum wage in the legal system

 With the increase in the minimum wage, the limit up to which pensions are legally exempt from taxation also increases.
-In order to be exempt, pensions must not total more than 36 times the minimum wage in a year.
+In order to be exempt, the pension must not exceed 36 times the minimum wage in a year.
 This applies to the vast majority of pensions in the Czech Republic.

 Tip: How to determine the correct wage, what are the legal obligations regarding remuneration and what you are entitled to as an employee are topics we have discussed in a separate article.